introlab/opentera-webrtc-ros/README.md

 * [OpenTera client](opentera_client_ros/README.md) basic implementation to act as a connected "device" that can receive calls from the OpenTera microservice cloud.
 A prototype web service (portal) is available in the [opentera-teleop-service](https://github.com/introlab/opentera-teleop-service) project.

 > Note: This project is under developement.
-Any contribution or suggestion is welcomed.
-Please use GitHub's [Issues](https://github.com/introlab/opentera-webrtc-ros/issues) system.
+Any contribution or suggestion is welcome.
+Please use GitHub's [Issues](https://github.com/introlab/opentera-webrtc-ros/issues) system for questions or bug reports.

 ## License